voxelize/voxelize/docs/docs/intro/getting-started.md

 npm install
 ```

-The template example consists of a Rust app `server` contained in a basic `webpack` based JS frontend, with client-side code in the `/client` folder.
+The template example consists of a Rust app `server` contained within a basic `webpack` based JS frontend, with client-side code located in the `client` folder.